hlship/futurama/README.md

 futurama
 ========

-A "lost episode" of the animated TV series "Futurama" as Interactive Fiction, implemented using Inform7
+A "lost episode" of the animated TV series "Futurama" as Interactive Fiction, implemented using Dialog.